-The New York project developer Tishman Speyer, who has roots in Frankfurt, is currently building the mixed residential and office tower in the banking district on Großen Gallusstraße.
+The New York project developer Tishman Speyer, who has roots in Frankfurt, is currently building the mixed residential and office tower in the Financial District on the Grosse Gallusstrasse street.
 Completion is due for the end of 2018.

 Morgan Stanley currently resides in an office building on Junghofstrasse.
 Whether this location is later abandoned is as yet unclear.